tic/Botarino/README.md

 # Architecture

+The main idea here is that commands are spawned by the hypervisor service (see below), which listens for messages.
+Commands are intended to represent code snippets which run at the request of a user.
+Modules are scripts which are spawned when the bot first comes online and can run for as long as they want.
+Unlike the command concept, a module is not necessarily connected with a particular message.
+Within a command or module, additional input can eb requested through the use of interactions.
+Events are funnelled through handlers which attempt to fulfill any pending interactions waiting for the event which has been triggered.
+The command or module can dispatch actions to do things like send messages, update status/presence, and so forth.

+**NOTE:** not all possible events are tracked by the interaction service, and not all possible actions are implemented in the action dispatcher.
+If you need to listen for a certain event or dispatch an action which there is no support for, see the *"Adding Actions and Interactions"* section below.

 ## Root Files
 The root level of the repository, `/`, contains configuration files and the startup file.
 These are designed to requrire little to no modifications during development.